-- the place where the work is to be performed or, if the employee has no primary fixed workplace, an explanation of the principles according to which the employee will work in various work locations or is free to determine their workplace
+- the place where the work is to be performed or, if the employee has no primary fixed workplace, an explanation of the principles under which the employee will work in various work locations or is free to determine their workplace

-- the grounds for the determination of pay and other remuneration, and the pay period
+- the grounds for determining the pay and other remuneration, and the pay period

-- the period of notice or the grounds for determining it.
+- period of notice or the basis for determining it

-In the case of work performed abroad for a minimum period of one month, the employer must issue a statement to the employee concerning the following well before the employee travels to the location:
+In the case of work performed abroad for a minimum period of one month, the employer must also issue a statement concerning the following before the employee travels to the location:

 - the currency in which the monetary pay is to be paid

-- the monetary remunerations and fringe benefits applicable abroad, and
+- monetary remunerations and fringe benefits applicable abroad

-- the terms for the repatriation of the employee.
+- terms and conditions for the repatriation of the employee